zedlopez/ifm/The Recipe Book.md

 Suppressing names of objects entirely, while occasionally tempting, may have unintended consequences, especially if some of the attempted actions are prevented by check rules that themselves print things.
 It is safest to suppress the multiple object names in the case where we already know that the action will succeed wherever it is attempted (more often for observational actions like examining than for manipulative actions like taking, or where we mean to completely override default handling).

-Given that our hypothetical "multiply-giving" applies to each given object in turn, it might seem to be useless to create "multiply-giving" as an action different from "giving" – but the convenience is that manipulating the multiple object list makes it possible to group behavior artificially.
+Given that our hypothetical "multiply-giving" applies to each given object in turn, it might seem to be useless to create "multiply-giving" as an action different from "giving" – but the convenience is that manipulating the multiple object list makes it possible to group behaviour artificially.
 The trick here is that, on the first pass of the multiply-giving rulebook, we look at the entire multiple object list, perform actions, print output, and set a flag saying that the action has been handled.
 The flag tells Inform not to do or print anything for any of the subsequent passes through that action rulebook; thus we artificially create a situation where, instead of performing an action on each object in turn, Inform acts once on the entire group.
 That allows us to assess the cumulative qualities of the group and have the action respond differently than it might when assessing each item individually.

 [The Facts Were These] demonstrates how we might write an action for ``give three dollars to man`` or ``give pie and hat to man`` where the man would only accept the collective gift when its total proved satisfactory.